Tippy Dye: Athletic director

 Long desiring an administrative role, Dye left Seattle in 1959 to become the athletic director at the University of Wichita, at an annual salary of $13,000.
 After three years, he moved up to the Big Eight Conference at the University of Nebraska in Lincoln in 1962.
-Prior to hiring Dye, the Nebraska football program had an all-time winning percentage of less than 62%, and had a lackluster two decades; Dye hired Bob Devaney from Wyoming following the 1961 season as head coach and since their arrival in 1962 (ending 2005), the Husker football winning percentage is just over 81%, which is by far the highest winning percentage in that period in the nation.
+Prior to hiring Dye, the Nebraska football program had an all-time winning percentage of less than 62%, and had a lackluster two decades; Dye hired Bob Devaney from Wyoming following the 1961 season as head coach.
+Devaney would coach ten years and win two national championships while being asked to replace Dye as director in 1967.

 He hired head basketball coach Joe Cipriano, the scrappy leader from his Final Four team at Washington.
 Cipriano coached the Huskers for 17 seasons, until his death from cancer in 1980.
-Dye moved on to Northwestern University in 1967 and retired in 1974 at age 59.
+Dye moved on to Northwestern University in 1967 and retired in 1974, retiring to Florida.